Aullwood's Charity A. Krueger Farm Discovery Center

 Dayton OH 45414

-You will find the large Farm Yard, used for Aullwood's Apple Fest, GLOW, Farm Babies Fest and other events, just behind the Discovery Center.
+You will find the large Farm Yard, used for the Aullwood Fall Festival, Farm Babies Fest and other events, just behind the Discovery Center.
 School groups and visitors can picnic there on sunny days, and kids can climb on the vintage tractor and play in the sand pit.
-Broiler chickens, which are raised for their meat, can often be seen here in their “chicken tractor”, a portable pen which is moved around the Farm Yard from spring through fall.
 On one side of the Farm Yard is the Wyse Pavilion, a central location from which one can admire the farm's buildings, landscape and animals.
 This pavilion can also be rented for special functions.

 Spring Houses like the one at Aullwood were a common feature on many farms in the past.
 Cool spring waters helped keep milk, cheese, eggs, and other perishables fresh.
 An adjacent windmill pumps water from the spring to a small stream and wet meadow.
 Wildflowers and wetland animals find a home here.
 Look for long-tailed salamanders and crayfish in the water.